Philanthropy & Tikkun Olam

 Why this belongs in the rebuilt library

-What happened after October 7, 2023 was not just that diaspora doctors felt moved.
-It was that a large number of them tried to convert identity, skill, and urgency into structured service.
+What happened after October 7, 2023 was larger than diaspora doctors feeling moved.
+A large number of them tried to convert identity, skill, and urgency into structured service.
 The state and partner organizations then had to decide how to turn willingness into something operational.

 It shows one of the more serious forms Jewish peoplehood can take.
 Not slogans.
 Not fundraising emails.
 Not even only political advocacy.
 Licensed professionals leaving home for two weeks or more to reinforce a strained national health system because they believed the bond required more than sentiment.

-That is a real story.
+That is a serious story.
 It deserves better than a brief wartime burst of admiration.